learn-co-curriculum/git-github-intro-to-git-github/README.md

 Git is a widely-used, powerful tool that many companies in the tech industry use on a daily basis, especially in software engineering.
-Developing good Git habits and becoming comfortable with the common workflows will help you in your job search and in your daily work life once you find a job.
+Developing good Git habits and becoming comfortable with common workflows will help you in your job search and in your daily work life once you find a job.

 Git has many powerful features that give you almost unlimited control over maintaining the code in your projects.
 But it is also, as a result, quite